kadena-io/marmalade/pact/collection-tutorial.md

 2. Save the emitted event.

 ```
-(marmalade.simple-1-off-whitelist-collection-policy.RESERVE_WHITELIST "muppets-v1" "k:27fff7d20390142caf727cd4713d2c810839486fa2350af7e2ce980090185ce4" 0)
+(marmalade.simple-one-off-collection-policy.RESERVE_WHITELIST "muppets-v1" "k:27fff7d20390142caf727cd4713d2c810839486fa2350af7e2ce980090185ce4" 0)
 ```

 3. Whitelist of the last token generates a shift-index.

-Let's assume that the last `reserve-whitelist` made into the block 20987.
+Let's assume that the last `reserve-whitelist` made it into block 20987.
 The shift-index generated will be 8, and the transaction will emit 2 events.

 ```
-(marmalade.simple-1-off-whitelist-collection-policy.RESERVE_WHITELIST "muppets-v1" "k:27fff7d20390142caf727cd4713d2c810839486fa2350af7e2ce980090185ce4" 8)
+(marmalade.simple-one-off-collection-policy.RESERVE_WHITELIST "muppets-v1" "k:27fff7d20390142caf727cd4713d2c810839486fa2350af7e2ce980090185ce4" 8)
-(marmalade.simple-1-off-whitelist-collection-policy.SHIFT collection-0" 8)
+(marmalade.simple-one-off-collection-policy.SHIFT collection-0" 8)
 ```

 ## Reveal Tokens

-Once `reserve-whitelist` is complete, operator can now reveal the token manifests.
-This step will reveal which whitelist index is dedicated to each token id.
+Once `reserve-whitelist` is complete, the operator can now reveal the token manifests, showing which whitelist index is dedicated to each token id.

 ### Reveal `muppets-v1`